PREVIOUS: Truebill vs. Trim

 Why do they give away so much free stock?
 Because they spend their advertising dollars this way instead of buying TV, radio, print, or online ads!
 They WANT you to refer friends!

-Is Robinhood Safe to Use?
+Is Robinhood Legit to Use?

 So, we’ve told you about what Robinhood is and how it works… but is Robinhood secure?